 The food you eat because you drank

 But 82 calories is the average.
 The real damage is the 11pm kebab, the crisps at the bar, the 'I'll just have toast' at midnight.
 Alcohol lowers inhibitions around food just as effectively as it lowers them around karaoke.
-One study found that 36% of participants described eating large amounts on at least half their drinking occasions.

 What the numbers actually look like

 That's higher than pure calorie maths would predict, which suggests something else is happening: better food choices, less late-night snacking, more stable blood sugar, improved sleep quality boosting metabolism.
 Cut the drink and a cascade of other things quietly improve.
+The link between AF drinks and weight loss goes deeper than simple calorie arithmetic.

 This isn't cosmetic weight.
 Visceral fat is linked to type 2 diabetes, heart disease, and certain cancers.
 Reducing alcohol doesn't just make your jeans fit better.
 It targets the fat that actually threatens your health.